 Winter Trip to Dalhousie Chamba Khajjiar

 Dalhousie lies 560 Kilometers from Delhi and 313 Kilometers from Chandigarh.
 Further, Khajjiar lies 22 km from Dalhousie via Dalhousie Chamba road and 23 km from Chamba.
 From Delhi we took a halt at Chandigarh and started the next day early at 9:00 am to reach Dalhousie on time.

 Route from Chandigarh – Chandigarh – Roopnagar – Garshankar – Dasuya –Pathankot – Dalhousie – Khajjiar

 We reached Dalhousie around 4 pm.
 Roads were covered with slush and had walls of snow on sides whereas some trails were completely laid in white.
 Trees had specks of snow on them and few cars were covered by 2-3 feet of snow.
-It clearly seemed the area had received adequate amount of snowfall this year.
+It clearly seemed the area had received an adequate amount of snowfall this year.
 We went straight to our hotel JK Clarks Exotica, Dalhousie and after relaxing, left for a quick stroll.
 It was freaking cold, Sun was playing hide and seek behind the clouds.
 And as it started getting dark, the wind speed and chilliness increased.
-In minutes, rain too joined the drama and people started running to find the shelter wherever it was possible.
+In minutes, the rain too joined the drama, and people started running to find the shelter wherever it was possible.
 We too joined the league and without much delay rushed back to our hotel.
-Whole night it continued raining and temperature had fallen drastically (Probably -5 or even lesser than that).
+The whole night it continued raining and the temperature had fallen drastically (Probably -5 or even lesser than that).

-Bit disappointed, we took a U- turn to Banikhet (6 Kilometers from Dalhousie) to refuel our car and there we saw a diversion for Chamba, stating 44 kilometers ahead.
+Bit disappointed, we took a U-turn to Banikhet (6 Kilometers from Dalhousie) to refuel our car, and there we saw a diversion for Chamba, stating 44 kilometers ahead.

 Note: There is no fuel station in Dalhousie.
 The last one is available only at Banikhet